 How You Can Benefit from Using SBOMs

-As a customer, you have the right to know what you are buying, and with SBOMs you can get the needed transparency to understand the software that you are acquiring.
-When you are familiar with the vulnerabilities that a software possesses, you can better prioritize your security needs.
+As a customer, you have the right to know what you are buying, and with SBOMs, you can get the needed transparency to understand the software that you are acquiring.
+When you are familiar with a software’s vulnerabilities, you can better prioritize your security needs.
 The clarity that SBOMs provide can be vital to the decision-making process in your organization.

 Decreased Risk of a Data Breach